metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 3. Starting with CADCreoParametricCreateAssembly.exe v1.2.2.0 no environment variables, other than PROE_ISIS_EXTENSIONS, are necessary.
 CADCreoParametricCreateAssembly.exe will automatically
-    choose the highest version of the CADCreoParametricCreateAssembly.exe supported versions of Creo (see Supported Creo Versions section above) that is on your machine.
+    choose the highest version of the CADCreoParametricCreateAssembly.exe supported versions of Creo (see Supported Creo Versions above) that is on your computer.
 However, there are cases where you may want to use the environment variables.
 For example, if you have multiple versions of Creo on your machine, then you may want to use the environment variables to specify the version you would like to use.
 To specify a particular version of Creo,